 What is a orthopedic nurse?

+Orthopedic nurses work directly with patients to help resolve complaints about musculoskeletal pain.
 A large part of their job duties centers on pain management.
-They evaluate new patients and assess their symptoms, then report back to the healthcare team to devise an appropriate treatment strategy.
+They assess new patients and assess their symptoms, then report back to the healthcare team to devise an appropriate treatment strategy.

 Other common duties include: